milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 How do we use location data?

-Verizon Media will use your location data that we’ve collected over time to:
+Yahoo will use your location data that we’ve collected over time to:

 infer the imprecise location of where we believe you live and work.
 We use these inferences to: determine the terms of service and legal jurisdiction that apply to you